 The crew of the Su-34 aircraft, under the command of Colonel Maxim Stefanov, successfully used the Kinzhal hypersonic air-launched missile system in combat conditions for the first time.

-Kinzhal is an air-launched missile system with a hypersonic aeroballistic missile.
-The speed of the Kinzhal is 10 times the speed of sound, and the range is more than 2,000 km.
+The Kinzhal is an air-launched missile system with a hypersonic aeroballistic missile.
+The Kinzhal's speed is 10 times the speed of sound, and its range is over 2,000 km.

 The missile maneuvers in all sections of the trajectory, which allows it to overcome all existing air defense and anti-missile defense systems, and is equipped with conventional and nuclear warheads.

-UPD: The Krasnaya Zvezda newspaper removed information about the use of the Kinzhal hypersonic missile by the Su-34 front-line fighter-bomber from a publication about test pilot Maxim Safonov and apologized to readers.
+UPD: The Krasnaya Zvezda newspaper removed information about the use of the Kinzhal hypersonic missile by the Su-34 front-line fighter-bomber from the publication about test pilot Maxim Safonov and apologized to readers.

 Faster, more accurate, farther: what is known about the latest Drok self-propelled mortar